thiagomendoncaferreiraramos/ricestheorem/README.md

 The description of the files in the library is given below.

-The main file top.pvs imports the principal files of the theory that are
+The main file top.pvs imports the principal files of the theory that are  pvs0_Rices_Theorem pvs0_halting.pvs and fixedpoint.pvs.

-pvs0_halting.pvs and fixedpoint.pvs.
+pvs0_Rices_Theorem contains the formalization of the Rice's Theorem (called pvs0_Rice_theorem).

-pvs0_halting.pvs contains the formalization of the Rice's Theorem (called pvs0_Rice_theorem), the formalization of the Undecidability of the Halting Problem (called pvs0_halting_problem_undecidability) and of an specific case where the Decidability of the Halting Problem holds (called pvs0_halting_problem_decidability).
+pvs0_halting.pvs contains the formalization of the Undecidability of the Halting Problem (called pvs0_halting_problem_undecidability) and of an specific case where the Decidability of the Halting Problem holds (called pvs0_halting_problem_decidability).